TsekNet/website/about.md

 practices.

-With over 5 years experience in IT, my primary areas of focus are PowerShell, Python, automation, Continuous Integration/Continuous Delivery, Infrastructure as Code, Windows imaging, Configuration Management, and championing SRE practices.
+With over 5 years experience in IT, my primary areas of focus are PowerShell, Python, automation, continuous integration/continuous delivery, infrastructure as code, imaging/provisioning, configuration management, and championing SRE practices.

-I help maintain the open-source Windows Imaging tool developed at Google ([Glazier](https://github.com/google/glazier)).
+At Google, I help maintain our open-source Windows imaging tool ([Glazier](https://github.com/google/glazier)).

-My aim is to work on open-source projects long term both professionally and personally.
+I ❤️ open-source.
+My aim is to work entirely on open-source projects both professionally and personally.

 ## Travel